 Match Customer Profiles

 A fashion retailer used actionable intelligence to successfully reduce aged inventory and increase sales by offering near end-of-season items to households that matched the style and age range of a likely buyer based on loyal household buying patterns.
 For example, a targeted promotion could be sent for a white skirt offered to a 25-30 year old female at a 30% discount, enticing her to come into the store to take action now and she’ll be able to wear the skirt through the end of the summer.
 Without actionable intelligence, a lot of retailers wait and then discount the item at 75% off for everyone and hope that same female shopper comes in, but now they’ve lost profits.

 A prescriptive-action pattern identified a specific product that had a higher Cost to Serve (cost to get the product to the customer within the promised timeframe).
 The opportunity was sent to the DC to resolve.
 They quickly noted that the products in question were purchased in a unit of measurement and with packaging that did not align with the customer demand or DC processing.
 The action taken was to notify the buyer to create orders specific to eCommerce.
 This improved the DC’s fulfillment speed.
 Communication across channels improves performance!

 Increase Basket Size Through ‘Buy-With’ Pattern Identification

-A retailer used pragmatic AI with prescriptive analytics to identify that when specific shoppers purchased broccoli they also purchase bananas.
+A retailer used pragmatic AI with actionable intelligence to identify that when specific shoppers purchased broccoli they also purchase bananas.
 This finding was communicated to the enterprise along with prescriptive actions to capitalize on this finding.
 Store managers were instructed to reorganize displays so the bananas and broccoli were the appropriate distance apart to increase baskets that included bananas and to also help drive up impulse buys.

 Reward Loyalty, Not Fraudulent Activity